Pirates World: Attractions

-The park featured "The Crow's Nest" observation tower, which had originally been the Belgian Aerial Tower at the 1964/65 New York World's Fair.
+The park featured "The Crow's Nest" observation tower, which had originally been the Belgian Aerial Tower at the 1964 New York World's Fair.
 This structure was bought secondhand after the fair and transported to the site, where it was re-erected.
-It consisted of a central post from which was suspended four metal cages by cables, designed to carry several standing passengers.
+It consisted of a central post from which were suspended four metal cages by cables, designed to carry several standing passengers.
 To balance the structure, two cages would be in the air while two were being loaded on the ground, and the cages would be raised and lowered simultaneously.

 Another feature was the pirate ship ride - an actual life-sized pirate ship.
 The ship, piloted by park personnel, cruised along a "river" through a barrage of cannon fire and "enemy" pirates shooting at the ship, while the pirates that were aboard the ship were firing back at them, protecting their passengers from harm.

 There were amusement park games owned and run by Cindy and Joe Dickman, along with a petting zoo and seal pond.
 Members of the Miami Dolphins played the Football Toss, and there was also a shooting gallery.
 The games at Pirates World were a High striker, Tip the Cats, Tic Tac Toe, ring toss, Football Toss, Can Can and a Watergun game.
 The petting zoo had an elephant (by 1972, there were deer instead, as the elephant had grown too large for the enclosure) and a seal pond where one could feed fish to the seals.

-Also at Pirates World was the "Grand National Steeplechase," which was originally from Coney Island, along with a Wild mouse roller coaster, a log flume (also bought second-hand from the New York World Fair) and various carnival flat rides, including a paratrooper, a sky ride, some carny games, a skee-ball arcade and spiral slides.
+Also at Pirates World was the "Grand National Steeplechase," which was originally from Coney Island, along with "Wild Beetle Race," a Wild mouse roller coaster, a log flume (also bought second-hand from the New York World Fair) and various carnival flat rides, including a paratrooper, a sky ride, some carny games, a skee-ball arcade and spiral slides.